30 Sep Retirement villages: look beyond the brochure

 - Understand the contract and have it reviewed by a professional

-- Know how village budgets are presented
+- Be aware of how village budgets are presented

 - Know how the operator reacts to residents who query how money is being spent